Ahmed Hassan (footballer, born 1993): First loan to Olympiacos

 In August 2018, Kouka joined Greek club Olympiacos on a season-long loan from Braga for an undisclosed fee.
 He made his debut for the club on 26 August 2018 as a substitute in place of Felipe Pardo during a 1–0 victory over Levadiakos.
-On 25 February 2019, Ahmed Hassan hit a hat-trick as Olympiacos defeated OFI Crete 5–1 at the Georgios Karaiskakis.
+On 25 February 2019, Ahmed Hassan hit a hat-trick as Olympiacos defeated OFI 5–1 at the Karaiskakis Stadium.

 Second loan to Olympiacos

 On 29 January 2020, Kouka rejoined Olympiacos on loan with a buyout option in the summer for €2.5 million.
 On 9 February 2020, he came off the bench to score a match-winning goal for Olympiacos against Atromitos in a 1–0 away win which saw the visitors reduced to 10 players due to captain Omar Elabdellaoui's red card with 17 minutes left.
 For most of the second half of the season he was used as a substitute for forward Youssef El-Arabi but also played alongside him.
 From joining Olympiacos until April he scored five goals and registered one assist in 15 matches.
-On 1 July 2020, he gave Pedro Martins' side another Super League play-offs 2–1 home win against OFI Crete by scoring a brace.
+On 1 July 2020, he gave Pedro Martins' side another Super League play-offs 2–1 home win against OFI by scoring a brace.